steffidol/intro-to-javascript-starter-files/README.md

 # Javascript

-In this repository you will find the starter files for all the Black Codher Javascript sessions
+In this repository you will find the starter files for all the CBF Academy Intro to Javascript sessions

 Each session has it's own dedicated folder.